tayapro/twizy/README.md

 ### F03 Home screen

 On the home screen of the tWIZY app, the user can find the rules for the tWIZY quiz game.
-They also see the username they entered on the previous login screen.
+They also see the username they entered on the previous login screen (it also applicable for Game and Outcome screens).
 This screen features a frame that surrounds the rules and a navigation hint.

 <img src="readme/home_screen.png" width="400" alt="tWIZY home screen image"/>